Internal Gear Hub Theory

 Common 3-speed hubs: Sturmey-Archer, SRAM, Shimano

 The common three-speed hubs from Sturmey-Archer, SRAM and Shimano have a single-stage, simple planetary system, with the sun gear locked to the axle.
-Shifter parts direct power through the planetary system in either direction for step-up and step-down ratios, or drive the hub shell directly for the middle, unity ratio.
+Shifter parts direct power from the planet cage to the ring gear for a step-up ratio; oppositely tor a step-down ratio, or drive the hub shell directly for the middle, unity ratio.

 SRAM DualDrive 3-speed internal hub gear with multi-speed cassette